Neurophilosophical Inquiries

 to steer this emancipation by means of an imaginal representation of the

-brain (or "brainmind"), put into play as a visualized neurofeedback
+brain (or "mindbrain"), put into play as a visualized neurofeedback

 interface or a neuro-emancipatoric cognitive map.